Wednesday 3 July 2024

 Wim covered in tiny white mayflies while scoping Meadow Lake,

 Unfortunately we heard that white nose syndrome has reached the region.
-Stories of bats waking up from hibernation and falling to the ground unable to fly, other species so numerous that houses have to abandoned as the bats also carry a mite that can infiltrated the attics and homes they roost in.
+Stories of bats waking up from hibernation and falling to the ground unable to fly, other species so numerous that homes have had to be abandoned as the bats carry a mite that infiltrates the attics and homes they roost in.
 Some bats winter in the Chilcotin, others migrate spreading the disease on their return

 However, we were at the ranch to bird and explore.
 We didn't have far to go.
 A hundred plus Cliff Swallows were nesting on the property.